ai-learning-space/sql-expert/Data Selection (Part 1)/Limiting, LIMIT Operator.md

-# Limiting, LIMIT Operator

 # Result Limiting | LIMIT 🚧

 We may need to restrict a query output to control exactly how many rows we retrieve from a query, in such cases `LIMIT` is a nice operator.

 <aside>
-📖

-`LIMIT` — is used to restrict the number of rows returned by a query
+📖 `LIMIT` — is used to restrict the number of rows returned by a query

 </aside>